Tinformant/pythia/README.md

-# pythia
+# Pythia

+## Done
+1. Find where  is randomly searching
+2. Understand why hierarchical search needs the common context
+3. Implment hybrid search

-## Meeting
+## TODO
+1. EventType?
+2. Hybrid search threshold and budget?
-1. Will Pythia become open source?
+3. Will Pythia become open source?
-2. EventType?

 A new search stretagy: flat seach strategy for hierachy (with binary search mentioned by the paper)